joseeden/All-Things-Docker-and-Kubernetes/lab55_EKS_Kubernetes_Dashboard/README.md

 ## Launch a Simple EKS Cluster

 Before we start, let's first verify if we're using the correct IAM user's access keys.
-This should be the user we created from the [pre-requisites above.](#lab-55-kubernetes-dashboard-on-eks)
+This should be the user we created from the [pre-requisites section above.](#lab-55-kubernetes-dashboard-on-eks)

 ```bash
 $ aws sts get-caller-identity